the rosecast! AS 1 signed (c) @stewgetsbuckets-1.JPG

 Back cover of the special edition /2 Rosecast Edition of my 2024 Iceland calendar

-This isn’t an essay on the Rosecast, it’s an olive branch.
+This isn’t an essay on the Rosecast, that would be a lot longer than this.
+It’s just an olive branch.
 This is so they know if they ever need a favor, big or small, all they have to do is ask.
 It would bring me real joy to somehow re-pay them for all the times they didn’t know they were there for me.

 Need help moving across the country?
 Want to bring the fam to the beach?
 Need an organ?
 JUST ASK.